-- changes in the prices at which we sell our consoles and disposable blood sets and catheters; - our bulk ordering practices by our customers; - general economic uncertainties and political concerns; - introduction of new products, product enhancements and new applications by our competitors; - the timing of the introduction and market acceptance of new products, product enhancements and new applications; - changes in demand for our Aquadex FlexFlow system; - our ability to maintain sales volumes at a level sufficient to cover fixed manufacturing and operating costs; - the effect of regulatory approvals and changes in domestic and foreign regulatory requirements; - our highly variable sales cycle; - changes in customers' or potential customers' budgets as a result of, among other things, reimbursement policies of government programs and private insurers for treatments that use the Aquadex FlexFlow system; - variances in shipment volumes as a result of product, supply chain and training issues; and - · increased product costs.
+- changes in the prices at which we sell our consoles and disposable blood sets and catheters; - our bulk ordering practices by our customers; - general economic uncertainties and political concerns; - introduction of new products, product enhancements and new applications by our competitors; - the timing of the introduction and market acceptance of new products, product enhancements and new applications; - · changes in demand for our Aquadex FlexFlow system; - · our ability to maintain sales volumes at a level sufficient to cover fixed manufacturing and operating costs; - the effect of regulatory approvals and changes in domestic and foreign regulatory requirements; - our highly variable sales cycle; - changes in customers' or potential customers' budgets as a result of, among other things, reimbursement policies of government programs and private insurers for treatments that use the Aquadex FlexFlow system; - variances in shipment volumes as a result of product, supply chain and training issues; and - increased product costs.

+In addition to the above factors, many of our customers place bulk orders for our disposable blood sets and disposable catheters.
 Our sales volumes from quarter to quarter may fluctuate significantly as a result of such ordering practices.
 Furthermore, from time to time, we offer our disposable blood sets and disposable catheters at a discount to the list price, and our agreements with certain customers may contain volume or other discounts from our normal selling prices and other special pricing considerations.